Tower of London - view from the Thames.

 There is now a permanent exhibition at the Tower of London called Royal Beasts which is included in the price of the Tower admission.
 Today, you can see animal sculptures scattered around to help you imagine the Tower in its days as a royal menagerie.
 These sculptures are the work of Kendra Haste, a member of the Society of Wildlife Artists – a charity that uses art to increase appreciation of wildlife.
 These animals are made of galvanized wire and are completely harmless.

 Strange as it may seem, giving animals to royalty hasn’t gone out of style: It’s still practiced in the twenty-first-century.
-During Queen Elizabeth’s reign she has received numerous animals: among them, Canadian beavers, crocodiles, hippopotami, elephants, bears, stags… Today, most of these animal gifts go directly to the zoo where they are properly cared for.
+During Queen Elizabeth II’s reign, she received numerous animals: among them, Canadian beavers, crocodiles, hippopotami, elephants, bears, stags… Today, most of these animal gifts go directly to the zoo where they are properly cared for.

 SaveSave